What is a CBAM certificate and how do you get one?

 1. Apply via your National Competent Authority (NCA)

 Each EU Member State has its own NCA responsible for approving CBAM declarants.
-Applications should be submitted well before the 2026 deadline to avoid delays.
+Submit your application as early as possible, as authorization is required to import CBAM-covered goods from 2026 onward.

 2. Receive CBAM account and access to the CBAM Registry